FAQs About Europe River Cruise Trips

 When selecting a stateroom you may wonder whether you should pick port or starboard for better views.
 During cruising time, both sides have equal appeal.
 While docked, note that due to potential Double Docking, it is impossible to predict whether a starboard or port stateroom may face another ship.

-We've limited our Backroads group size to 30 on Biking Trips and 20 on Walking & Hiking Trips, but just like any hotel, we'll be sharing the ship with other guests.
+Just like any hotel, we'll be sharing the ship with other guests (unless it's a Backroads full charter departure).
 Depending on the ship being used on your trip, there may be 70 to 130 other guests on board.
 Backroads takes you away from the group as much as possible but while on the ship, we are among the other AmaWaterways guests.
 While this is similar to many hotels we use, at times there will be public announcements, other group talks and activities that may not pertain to us.

 Stateroom bedding options are either one large bed (larger than queen size) or two twin beds.